Browse our most popular datasets, by data type.

-The two United Nations Industrial Development Organization (UNIDO) Demand-Supply databases included in the dataset cover up to 80 countries from 1981 onwards, and contain data on domestic output, apparent consumption, imports from the world, developing countries and industrialized countries, and exports to the world, developing countries and industrialised countries.
+The United Nations Industrial Development Organization (UNIDO) Industrial Demand-Supply Balance Database, 4-digit level of ISIC Revision 3 contains data on domestic output, apparent consumption, imports from the world, developing countries and industrialised countries, and exports to the world, developing countries and industrialised countries.
 It covers overs 90 countries from 1990 onwards.

 The World Banks Africa Development Indicators (ADI) provide annual time series data for over 1,600 indicators for each country.
 Topics covered include national accounts, balance of payments, trade, prices and government finance and external debt with data on household welfare, demography, health, education, the regulatory environment, communications, transport, energy and the environment.